Skip to main content

 The Curé of Ars

 Jean-Marie Vianney served as the parish priest of the tiny village of Ars-sur-Formans from 1818 until his death in 1859.
-His reputation for extraordinary penance, spiritual discernment, and marathon confessional sessions drew enormous pilgrim traffic to the obscure village.
+His reputation for penance, spiritual discernment, and long confessional sessions drew pilgrim traffic to the village.
 He was canonized in 1925 and named patron saint of parish priests in 1929.

 The Body and the Wax Mask

-Vianney's body, like Bernadette's, did not exhibit the fresh and lifelike preservation that popular accounts of incorruptibility suggest.
-It was dried and darkened — textbook desiccation mummification in a cool, stone-walled church.
+After his death, Vianney's body was found dried and darkened.
 A wax mask was fitted over the face.
-The body is displayed in a reliquary at the Basilique d'Ars, but what visitors see is substantially the wax overlay.
+The body is displayed in a reliquary at the Basilique d'Ars, in the Ain region; what visitors see is substantially the wax overlay.

 The Heart Relic